 Grade “B” - These students demonstrate appropriate behavior.
 They require occasional reminding to remain focused and on task.
 These students always treat the teacher and other students with respect.

 Grade “C” - These students demonstrate average behavior most days.
 They require frequent reminders to remain focused and on task.
 These students tend to talk while the teacher is talking and are easily distracted.

 Grade “D” - These students demonstrate below average behavior.
 They are frequently off task and require constant monitoring.
 Their behavior tends to be a disruption to the learning environment.

 Grade “F” - These students typically have detentions, and/or referrals for multiple classroom violations.

 In general, the effort grade and the academic grade go hand in hand.
 However, it is possible to receive a different grade in effort based on the student’s work ethic.
 The effort grade will be tied to assignment quality, completion, and whether or not the student is working to their potential.

 The best method to contact me directly is through email at email@example.com.
-If you prefer, you can reach me by phone one-half hour before school, after school, and during my plan, 1st period between 9:30-10:15 at 441-6156.
-Please also refer often to Google Classroom, to my class Twitter account for upcoming events and links for class information.
+If you prefer, you can reach me by phone one-half hour before school and after school.
+Please also refer often to Google Classroom for upcoming events and links for class information.